uchicago-cs/cmsc35200/_sources/calendar.rst.txt

 - Sign up for `Google Collaboratory <https://colab.research.google.com>`_, which we will use to run examples.
 - Read Chapters 1 and 2 of `Deep Learning with Python <http://www.deeplearningitalia.com/wp-content/uploads/2017/12/Dropbox_Chollet.pdf>`_ by Francois Chollet.
 - Work through the Python code examples in Chapter 2 of Chollet.
 Those in Section 2.1 are to be found `here <https://github.com/fchollet/deep-learning-with-python-notebooks/blob/master/2.1-a-first-look-at-a-neural-network.ipynb>`_.
 (From within Google Collaboratory, select File then Upload notebook, then Git, and give the URL `https://github.com/fchollet/deep-learning-with-python-notebooks.git <https://github.com/fchollet/deep-learning-with-python-notebooks.git>`_.)
-Those in subsequent subsections you'll need to type in yourself.
+Those in subsequent subsections you'll need to copy and paste.

 **Wednesday, October 3**: Functional Content of Deep Learning Frameworks